ichthyostegaa04/attribution-genome-browser/README.md

 tensor/     →  your_tensor.npy     shape: (samples, SNPs, classes) bed_file/   →  your_snps.bed       columns: (header, tab-separated)
 ```
+There're already tensor and bed file present for demonstration purposes.
+Replace with your own.

+To use existing tensor:
+unzip tensor.npz && rm tensor.npz

 > The tensor and BED must have the **same SNP order**: axis 1 of the tensor = rows of the BED file.